 Darin's Top Ten Tips for Tune-bot Tuning

-- Bring the head up to a reasonably even tuning by ear first, using a cross-lug tuning sequence.
+2. Bring the head up to a reasonably even tuning by ear first, using a cross-lug tuning sequence.
 Starting from a reasonably even tuning helps reduce overtones that cause "phantom" frequency readings on the Tune-bot.
+Placing light pressure on the center of the head will help it stay centered as you start tensioning the lugs.

-- Remember that each drum shell resonates within a limited frequency range.
-If you tune the drum outside that range--too high or too low--the drum will sound "choked."
+9. Remember that each drum shell resonates within a limited frequency range.
+If you tune the drum outside that range--too low or too high--the drum will sound "muddy" or "choked."
 The fundamental note of the shell is the frequency that generates maximum shell resonance.
 DW actually stamps the fundamental note on the inside of each of its shells, but you can hear it by tapping the shell in a quiet room with the hoops and heads removed.

 A Note About Seating